microsoft/DeepSpeed/docs/_tutorials/ulysses-offload.md

 ### Megatron-DeepSpeed Configuration Changes

-1. An example snippet of megatron-deepspeed configurations with all FPDT features enable is shown below:
+1. An example snippet of megatron-deepspeed configurations with all Ulysses-Offload features enable is shown below:
     ```
     megatron_options="\
     --ds-sequence-parallel-fpdt \